ypinhsuan/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement.
     * Cons: Violates the law of demeter to a large extent.

-* **Alternative 2 (cuurent choice):** Extract the methods out to another class (`ModuleClassUtil` and `LessonClassUtil`).
+* **Alternative 2 (current choice):** Extract the methods out to another class (`ModuleClassUtil` and `LessonClassUtil`).
     * Pros: Does not violate the law of demeter.
-Increases cohesion and thus increasing maintainability.
+Increases cohesion and thus increase maintainability.
     * Cons: Requires more wrapper methods to carry information.
 More effort to implement.

 --------------------------------------------------------------------------------------------------------------------